ianrenton/pota-local-progress/README.md

 ## Usage

-There are multiple ways to install Python scripts but it will work fine wherever you use Python and however you like to manage it.
-See the pipx and virtual environment examples below as two examples.
+There are multiple ways to install Python scripts, but it will work fine wherever you use Python and however you like to manage it.
+See the pipx and virtual environment examples below for two examples.

 ### pipx

 `pipx` is a tool to help you install and run end-user applications written in Python.
 It creates an isolated environment for each application and its associated packages and makes the apps available in your shell.

 A complete example for Debian & derivatives such as Ubuntu is shown below: